tdiprima/threejs-playground/docs/drawing/parallel-lines.md

 ```

 <br>
-<span style="color:red;">Weird.
-Couldn't get it to work before.</span>
-<br><span style="color:red;">Not using the buffer thing, but see line-thickness.html parallel().</span>

 In this example, you define the line segments by specifying the start and end points as vertices in the vertices array.

 Each point is represented by three consecutive values (x, y, z).
 You can add more vertices to define additional line segments.

 The positions array is then used to create a `BufferAttribute`, which is set as the position attribute of the `LineSegmentsGeometry`.